tbgoose/DoorOpener/README.md

 **Key Features:**
 - Visual 3x4 keypad interface with auto-submit
-- Individual PINs for each user
+- Individual PINs for each user with JSON-based user management
 - Audio feedback (success chimes, failure sounds)
 - Real-time battery monitoring for Zigbee devices
 - Multi-layer security with rate limiting and IP blocking
-- Admin dashboard for viewing access logs
+- **NEW**: Complete admin UI with user management and migration tools
+- **NEW**: Toast notifications and modern responsive design
 - Test mode for safe development
 - **Supports Home Assistant `switch`, `lock`, and `input_boolean` entities**